lemlac/mulem/docs/reference.md

 print("{x}")    -- Prints "3"
 ```

 This is fine, but what if you just wanted to grab the `out` variable in one go?
-Normally you could just write `n = setInt()` — but `out` parameters don’t return values.
-We can inline a variable from the `out` parameter with the keyword `as`.
-Just like how we use `as` for aliasing, this makes it clear that we're expecting a new variable at the call site.
+Normally you could just write `n = setInt()` for return values — but `out` parameters aren't retaurn values.
+We can inline a variable from the `out` parameter with the keyword `as` — just like how we use `as` for aliasing.
+This makes it clear that we're expecting a new variable at the call site.
 That way it's *explicit* that we're intentionally declaring a new variable instead of passing in an existing one.

 ```
 setInt(as n)    -- Declare a new variable as `n` that gets set by `setInt`. print("{n}")    -- Prints "3"
 ```

-`setInt(as n)` → "Set int as n"—This makes it clear what you're trying to do.
+`setInt(as n)` → "Set int as n"—it says exactly what it does.
+This makes it clear that you're intentionally making a new variable.
 Using `as` makes the intent unambiguous: you are creating a variable, not passing an existing one. `as` already means "bind this to a name" throughout the language:

 ```
 {x as y} = {x: 2}                 -- destructuring